Damini

-Besides being critically acclaimed, the film also became the sixth highest grossing of the year and was declared a "hit" at Box Office India.
-Damini – Lightning is mostly remembered for Meenakshi Seshadri's career best performance that was highly acclaimed.
+When it was released on April 30, 1993, the film immediately made an impact.
+It was not only universally acclaimed by critics but also dominated the box office to become a blockbuster hit.
+Damini – Lightning marked Meenakshi Seshadri's career best performance that was highly acclaimed.

-It is considered a cult feminist film and is still regarded as an all-time classic female oriented film and important for portraying women empowerment in cinema The pathbreaking film was praised for breaking social taboos and handling the subject of rape with sensitivity; a rarity in Bollywood at the time.
+It is considered a cult feminist film and is still regarded as an all-time classic female oriented film and important for portraying women empowerment in cinema.
+The pathbreaking film was praised for breaking social taboos and handling the subject of rape with sensitivity; a rarity in Bollywood at the time.

-It is equally memorable for Sunny Deol's brilliant portrayal of an alcoholic lawyer and the role gained him a Filmfare as well as National Film Award for Best Supporting Actor for 1993.
+The movie is highly memorable for Sunny Deol's outstanding performance.
+He portrayed an alcoholic lawyer and the role gained him a Filmfare as well as National Film Award for Best Supporting Actor for 1993.
 It strengthened his Bollywood he-man image.
-His dialogues in the film "Tarikh Pe Tarikh" ("date after date") and "Dhai Kilo ka Haath" ('Two-and-a-half kilogram hand') became iconic and a pop-culture reference.
-The film was a milestone in the careers of Sunny Deol, Meenakshi Sheshadri and Amrish Puri, who gave some great hits like Ghayal (1990) and Ghatak: Lethal (1996) together.
+His dialogues in the film "Tarikh Pe Tarikh" ("Date after date") and "Dhai Kilo Ka Haath" ("Two-and-a-half kilogram hand") became iconic and pop-culture references.
+For Sunny Deol, Meenakshi Sheshadri and Amrish Puri, this film was a significant career milestone, cementing their successful collaboration that also generated the blockbusters Ghayal (1990) and Ghatak (1996).
 Aamir Khan acted in a special appearance in the stage show dance song.
 He also promotes his upcoming film Andaz Apna Apna (1994) which was also directed by Rajkumar Santoshi.

 Damini is the recipient of a number of accolades.
 At the 40th National Film Awards, Deol won Best Supporting Actor.
 In addition to other awards, the film received seven nominations at the 39th Filmfare Awards including Best Film, Best Actress for Seshadri, and Best Villain for Puri.
 It won a 4 leading awards — Best Director for Santoshi, Best Supporting Actor for Deol, Best Story for Sutanu Gupta, and Best Sound for Rakesh Ranjan.